 If I have further questions, should I speak with my doctor?

 You are always welcome to speak with your doctor to discuss any questions or concerns you may have.
 You may connect with your doctor via Patient Gateway or calling our clinic at 617-726-1728.
-Please note that your doctor may have limited information specifically regarding aducanumab availability in the months following approval, as discussed above.

 If I am enrolled in a clinical trial, should I continue?